Dora Beeforth Memorial Fund

 How much can you apply for?

-• maximum grant will normally be £1,000 over one year
+The maximum award will normally be £1,000 over one year.

-• individuals will normally only qualify for one award from the Fund
+Individuals will normally qualify for only one award from the Fund; however, multiple awards may be considered.

 If you would like to know more about this fund please contact: